okmarq/print-automation/README.md

 Showed processing for DOCX, PDF, JPG, PNG, and JPEG.

-In production, more predictability can be given to the job processing through the use of laravel locks, however, it's best implemented in projects that has a wide scope as it would quickly become overkill for simple or small projects especially when it isn't a distributed application
+In production, more predictability can be given to the job processing through the use of laravel locks, however, it's best implemented in projects that has a wide scope as it would quickly become overkill for simple or small projects, especially when it isn't a distributed application

 ## Conclusion